napiyo/napiyo/README.md

   <summary>SHOW About me </summary>

   ## 👨‍💻 About me
-> Engineering Student of **Ramaiah Institute of Technology , bengaluru (India)** . pursuing my Bachelor of Engineering in Civil engineering.
+> Engineering Student of **Ramaiah Institute of Technology , bengaluru (India)** . pursuing my Bachelor's of Engineering in Civil engineering.
 (2022 Passout Batch)

 > Self taught programmer and willing to programming professionally